Psyche607/Shell_Load-powder-measure/README.md

 You can support this project with any amount, but if you pay the amount:

-- 87€, we will make a hardware computer unit for you and upload the newest firmware and send to address that you need:
+- 87€, we will make a hardware computer unit for you, and upload the newest firmware, next we send it in 3 weeks to address that you need:

 For location: